A PDF with the following questions and answers about the Saint Louis University Prison Program is also available for download.

 Financial support is needed for general operating expenses, including books and supplies for students, reimbursement for faculty mileage from St. Louis to each facility, salaries for incarcerated and staff teaching assistants, fees and travel costs for Speaker Series guests, and honoraria for workshop leaders.

-If you are interested in becoming a prison program faculty member for the Associate of Arts degree or College Preparatory Programs, or in working with the Prison Arts and Education Program as a workshop leader or speaker, contact Julie O’Heir, Prison Program community outreach coordinator, at 314-977-3206 or email@example.com.
+If you are interested in becoming a prison program faculty member for the Associate of Arts degree or College Preparatory Program, or in working with the Prison Arts and Education Program as a workshop leader or speaker, contact Julie O’Heir, Prison Program community outreach coordinator, at 314-977-3206 or email@example.com.

 The Saint Louis University Prison Program contributes to creating a world where everyone, regardless of the nature of involvement with the criminal justice system, has access to quality and sustainable higher educational opportunities.